Shrike717/ecommerce-iphone-react/README.md

 # Iphone - E-commerce App

-Ecommerce - Iphone is an e-commerce app specifically developed for selling the iPhone 15 Pro.
+Iphone is an e-commerce app specifically developed for selling the iPhone 15 Pro.
 This app is a clone of the official Apple website for the iPhone 15 Pro and was created as a practice project to learn how to create animations using GSAP and incorporate a 3D model of the iPhone using ThreeJS and React Three Fiber (R3F).

 ## Technologies